Watch This Stealthy Jaguar Launch An Insane Aerial Attack On An Unsuspecting Croc

 Written by Angie Menjivar

-Both crocodiles and jaguars make use of the element of surprise when hunting and in the clip at the bottom of the page, you see how well a jaguar camouflages into its surroundings before it takes a daring leap.
+Both crocodiles and jaguars make use of the element of surprise when hunting and in the clip below, you see how well a jaguar camouflages into its surroundings before it takes a daring leap.
 The unsuspecting croc, though usually the predator, becomes prey this day.

 When the video starts, there’s some eerie music playing, foreshadowing the next moments.
 The video flashes from scene to scene, showing a croc submerged underwater with only its eyes showing.
 Next, you see a jaguar beautifully camouflaged in its surroundings, tree branches concealing its hiding spot.
 It’s peering down toward the croc, its gaze steady.
 When it perceives the perfect moment has arrived, it takes a few steps forward and lunges itself off the elevated surface, taking flight for a few moments.